StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 You can simply use the packaged Helm chart from your own source code, and use the [Helm CLI](https://helm.sh/docs/intro/install/) to install the package.

+Let's see an example below:

 #### Package the Helm chart

+The following commands will checkout the Demo app, `cd` into the downloaded source code and finally use `helm` to generate a Helm chart file.

 ```shell
 git clone https://github.com/bmuniz-daitan/poc-starlingx-messages.git